Cart 0

 A minimum of three years of science are required in Upper School, and the science department encourages all students to take at least one biology, chemistry, and physics course.
 Laboratory and field-based investigations continue to be at the core of the learning experience.
 Data analysis skills are expanded from the use of descriptive or inferential statistics.
 Practical applications of science, such as environmental sustainability, bioethics, engineering projects are explored in every course.

-Grade 9 Biology
+Grade 9 Integrated Science

 Grade 10 Chemistry